 The Lane Public Library strives to provide the residents of the library district with access to a broad scope and variety of materials, resources, information, services and programs.
 In keeping with this concept, the citizens of the community are encouraged to use the various library meeting rooms for group meetings and programs.

-The meeting rooms are available daily beginning one-half hour after the library opens.
-Groups using the meeting room must leave when the library closes.
+- The meeting rooms are available daily beginning one-half hour after the library opens.
+Groups using the meeting room must leave 15 minutes before the library closes.

 The Lane Libraries welcome and encourage children to visit, use the library’s resources and services and attend library programs.
 Staff members are available to assist children with library services.
 While we always strive to make the library a safe place, the responsibility for the safety and behavior of children in the library rests with the parent or caregiver (aged 14 or older) and not with the library personnel.
 Library staff cannot supervise children or function as a substitute for daycare for unattended children.